By Mark Douglas (probably thinking about Middle-earth again), Dec 11th 2025

 Because that’s how life actually works.

-We want big, dramatic turning points — “THIS is the decision that changed everything!”
+We want big, dramatic turning points: “THIS is the decision that changed everything!”

 But most of the time, we’re choosing between two good-enough options.

-And the “difference” isn’t in the road — it’s in the story we tell about it later.
+And the “difference” isn’t in the road, it’s in the story we tell about it later.

 So what’s Frost actually saying?

-“Be different!
+Not: “Be different!
 Take the untamed trail!”

-“You won’t always know which choice is better.
+But maybe: “You won’t always know which choice is better.
 Choose anyway.
 Walk it with heart.
 And later?
 You’ll make meaning from it.”

 The road less travelled is the one where you act with courage and trust… Even if that trust meant joining a kombucha startup in rural Saskatchewan.
 Or moving in with a sheep farmer named Clay and three very non-domesticated goats.
 So, how many of our “bold choices” were really just one of two decent-enough options?
 How many times have we looked back and said:

-“That changed everything.” …when really, it wasn’t what we picked — it was how we lived it that changed us?
+“That changed everything.” …when really, it wasn’t what we picked: it was how we lived it that changed us?

 My own life and work have shifted over the last six years.
 These days, I’m more at home with ambiguity.
 More willing to walk with humility — on a good day.
 On a not-so-good day, I’m swearing at the printer and wondering why thirty years of mindfulness hasn’t solved my irritability.

-And still — we walk.
+And still, we walk.

 The “road less taken” has become, for me, the road of trust.